bartdebever/awesome-asp-net/README.md

 ### API

 - [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) - Easy Swagger and Swagger UI integration for both Framework and Core.
+- [NSwag](https://github.com/RicoSuter/NSwag) - Alternative to Swashbuckle.
+Also is able to generate TypeScript from the Swagger documentation.
 - [AutoMapper](https://automapper.org/) - Tool to map models to DTOs using reflection, allows for custom mapping and much more.
+- [aspnet-api-versioning](https://github.com/Microsoft/aspnet-api-versioning) - Provides a set of libraries which add service API versioning to ASP.NET Web API, OData with ASP.NET Web API, and ASP.NET Core.

 ### MicroServices